Multicellular Decision Making

 - widefield fluorescence microscopy

 - computational modeling

 Collective Model Systems

-We work with a wide range of model systems to help us in our long term goals of (1) identifying general principles biological systems implement to coordinate collectives and (2) synthetically controlling these behaviors.
+We work with a wide range of model systems to help us in our long term goals of (1) identifying general principles biological systems implement to coordinate multicellular collectives and (2) synthetically controlling their behaviors.

 Cellular Slime Mold

 Dictyostelium discoideum, a cellular slime mold also known as the social amoeba, exists as a solitary amoeba when food is available.
 However, when they run out of food and starve, the amoebas begin to signal one another with waves of signaling molecules that form spirals and targets.
 As starvation continues, the cells begin chemotaxing toward the perceived center of these waves to aggregate together and form a multicellular fruiting body structure to be more easily transported to a new area with more food.
 Dictyostelium is a fantastic model system for studying cellular collective behavior because it is one of the few systems where we have the ability to simultaneously control collective signaling at the level of single cells and observe an entire collective and its signaling responses and behaviors simultaneously.
 To allow for this level of control, we have developed a toolbox of microfluidic, optical, and genetic tools.
 Working with these techniques we can address questions such as:

 - What are the essential signaling dynamics for initiating and maintaining collective behavior?

 - How do cells specify their fates and exploit their individuality in collectives?